ShawnDelaineBellazanJr/universal-builder/docs/sk-frequency-router.md

 3. Determine both frequency and economic value using the router
 4. Record routing decisions and outcomes in the monitor
 5. Generate performance reports to evaluate router effectiveness

+## Enhanced Prompts

+The router uses carefully crafted prompts to guide the Semantic Kernel:

+### Frequency Determination Prompt

+- Provides detailed descriptions of each frequency
+- Includes examples of appropriate goals for each frequency
+- Lists specific considerations for determining the appropriate frequency
+- Ensures clear, consistent output format

+### Economic Value Prompt

+- Explains what economic value represents
+- Provides clear guidelines for value ranges by frequency
+- Lists factors to consider in economic evaluation
+- Ensures output is a consistent numeric score

 ## Performance Monitoring